 Haggai Mortgage Bank Limited ("the Bank") is committed to improving shareholders' value through the transparent conduct of its business in line with the principles of the "Code of Corporate Governance for Primary Mortgage Banks in Nigeria" issued by the Central Bank of Nigeria (CBN) and "Nigerian Code of Corporate Governance" (NCCG).
-The Bank benchmarks itself against best global practices.
-Haggai Mortgage Bank Limited has instituted a Charter that provides the basis for promoting the highest standards of corporate governance and a Framework that facilitate checks and balances together with ensuring that appropriate controls are put in place.
-The Corporate Governance practices of the Bank are designed to ensure accountability of the Board and Management to stakeholders.
+The Bank benchmarks against best global practices.
+Haggai Mortgage Bank Limited has instituted a Charter that provides the basis for promoting the highest standards of corporate governance and a Framework that facilitates checks and balances together with ensuring that appropriate controls are put in place.
+The Corporate Governance practices of the Bank are designed to ensure the accountability of the Board and Management to stakeholders.

 The Bank's corporate governance framework establishes the Board of Directors as having ultimate responsibility for oversight functions.
-The Board has however delegated some of its oversight role to various Committees, namely, the Board Credit Committee, the Board Audit Committee, the Board Finance and Risk Management Committee and the Board Governance, Nomination and Remuneration Committee.
-These Committees, each focus on specified areas of the business and presents an avenue for effective dialogue and engagement with management with respect to strategic direction and policy setting.
+The Board has, however, delegated some of its oversight role to various Committees, namely, the Board Credit Committee, the Board Audit Committee, the Board Finance and Risk Management Committee and the Board Governance, Nomination and Remuneration Committee.
+Each of these Committees focuses on specified areas of the business and presents an avenue for effective dialogue and engagement with management regarding strategic direction and policy setting.

-The Bank has also instituted a Statutory Audit Committee, through which the Board engages with shareholder representative on the audit function.
+The Bank has also instituted a Statutory Audit Committee, through which the Board engages with shareholder representatives on the audit function.

-In addition to the Board Committees, governance is enhanced through six Management Committees namely: Management Committee; Assets and Liability Committee; Management Credit Committee; Staff Disciplinary Committee; Management IT Steering Committee; and Enterprise Risk Management Committee.
-These Management Committees helps to ensure effective oversight and implementation of directives from the Board.
+In addition to the Board Committees, governance is enhanced through six Management Committees namely: the Management Committee; Assets and Liability Committee; Management Credit Committee; Staff Disciplinary Committee; Management IT Steering Committee; and Enterprise Risk Management Committee.
+These Management Committees help to ensure effective oversight and implementation of directives from the Board.

-The Board
+The Board Designation Date of Appointment

-Elder Simeon M. Olakunri, SAN Richard A. Olubameru Oyepero T. Abiodun (Mrs.) Chief Samuel A. Oso Bababode Osunkoya Obafunmilayo Agusto Oluwatunji D. Adepetun Anuoluwapo Eso Chairman
+Elder Simeon M. Olakunri, SAN Chairman November, 2011

-Managing Director
+Kofoworola Owode (Mrs.) Managing Director January, 2022

-Non-Executive Director

-Non-Executive Director
+Oyepero T. Abiodun (Mrs.) Non-Executive Director November, 2011

-Non-Executive Director
+Obafunmilayo Agusto Non-Executive Director November, 2011

+Oluwatunji D. Adepetun Independent

-Non-Executive Director
+Non-Executive Director December, 2019

+Eyono Fatayi-Williams Independent

-Independent Non-Executive Director
+Non-Executive Director September, 2023

+Oluyinka A. Morgan Independent

-Independent Non-Executive Director
+Non-Executive Director July, 2024

-The Board of Directors of Haggai Mortgage Bank Limited comprises eight (8) members: five (5) of whom (inclusive of the Chairman of the Board) are Non-Executive Directors, (2) are Independent Non-Executive Directors and the Managing Director.
+The Board of Directors of Haggai Mortgage Bank Limited comprises seven (7) members: three (3) of whom (inclusive of the Chairman of the Board) are Non-Executive Directors, (3) Independent Non-Executive Director and the Managing Director.
 The Directors are listed above and in the Directors' Report.
 The Board is made up of a crop of seasoned professionals who have excelled in their various professions including and not limited to banking, accounting, business and law.
 They all possess the requisite integrity, skills and experience to bring independent judgment to bear on the Board's deliberations.

-The primary purpose of the Board is to provide strategic direction for the Bank in order to deliver long-term value to Shareholders through its oversight functions of the Bank's business.
-The Board met five (5) times during the year.
+The primary purpose of the Board is to provide strategic direction for the Bank to deliver long-term value to Shareholders through its oversight functions over the Bank's business.
+The Board met four (4) times during the year.